rithvikpkx/Microbit_Reaction_Game/README.md

 # Microbit_Reaction_Game
+Lesson 8 of my Intro to Python course with Microbit

 Overview: This program tests the player’s reaction time.
 It counts down from 3 and then randomly displays a target on the screen.
 The player is supposed to react as fast as possible and the program will scroll their reaction time in milliseconds across the screen.